neondatabase/website/content/docs/guides/deno.md

 ### Deploy using deployctl

-To deploy the application, navigate to the directory with your `server.ts` application, and run the following command:
+To deploy the application, navigate to the directory of your `server.ts` application, and run the following command:

 ```bash
 deployctl deploy --project=YOUR_DENO_DEPLOY_PROJECT_NAME --prod server.ts